deepakness/deepak-notes-jk/_posts/2021-01-09-important-marketing-stages.md

 7. **Advocating**

     - earned media is the best kind of media
-    - imagine people publishing good stories with you ever asking them
+    - imagine people publishing good stories without you ever asking them
     - imagine people buying your product as gift to others
     - imagine people recommending your product to their friends without any rewards in returns